objectbox/objectbox-swift/README.md

 Already using ObjectBox?
 ---------------------------

-We're on a mission to bring joy and delight to Mobile app developers.
-We want ObjectBox not only to be the fastest Swift database, but also the swiftiest Swift data persistence, making you enjoy coding with ObjectBox.

-To do that, we want your feedback: what do you love?
-What's amiss?
-Where do you struggle in everyday app development?
+We're on a mission to bring joy, delight and sustainability to app developers. **To do this, we need your help:** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).
+Let us know what you love and what is amiss, so we can improve.

 **We're looking forward to receiving your comments and requests:**